Xilinx/PYNQ/docs/source/pynq_libraries/pynqmb_reference.rst

 Timer devices serve two purposes.
 They can either be used to output PWM signals or as program timers for inserting accurate delays.
-It is not possible to use these functions simultaneuosly and attempting to ``delay`` while PWM is in operation will result in undefined behavioud.
+It is not possible to use these functions simultaneously and attempting to ``delay`` while PWM is in operation will result in undefined behavior.
 All of these functions are in ``timer.h``.

 ``timer`` type